ERA-2022/PerSeO/README.md

 Enter the path file 1: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_0_1.csv
 Enter the path file 2: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_2_1.csv
 ```
-Next, will be request the save path, however, if you press Intro with this field empty, the save path will be ../results/comparison graphics/
+Next, it will request the save path; however, if you press Intro with this field empty, the save path will be ../results/comparison graphics/
 * Example with specific save path
 ```
 Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default